UCF-SST-Lab/AVOID-Autonomous-Vehicle-Operation-Incident-Dataset/README.md

 ## Full Data Access
 The data are not publicly available due to privacy.
+Sample of data is provided in the github page.
-Please send us a request form (Download form here ) to this email: citysim.ucfsst@gmail.com
+Please send us a request form (Download form here) to this email: citysim.ucfsst@gmail.com

 ### Contributor